 The ministry has asked social media platforms to abide by the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules, 2021 else face action.

-Koo said it has close to 6 million downloads which makes it a major social media intermediary.
+Koo said it has close to 6 million downloads, making it a major social media intermediary.

 Koo said it has also implemented due diligence and grievance redressal mechanism supported by an Indian resident Chief Compliance Officer, Nodal Officer, and Grievance Officer.